7.3.3 – Procedure – Purchasing Cards

 - Ensure closure of purchasing card at time of employee’s separation from employment or removal of purchasing card authority.

 Subpart C: Audit.
-College business services office shall conduct periodic reviews for proper card use.
+The College business services office shall conduct periodic reviews for proper card use.
 Purchasing card records are subject to audit from time to time.

 Part 8: Exceptions.
 Any exceptions to these procedures must be approved in advance by the Director of Business Services or the Vice President of Administration.